mickeymgk/Olympics/README.md

-# Olympics
+# Olympics 2020
-Olympics statistics website made with react, firebase and bootstrap for three
+Olympics statistics website made with react, firebase and bootstrap for the upcoming olympic games